ktbarrett/ktbarrett.github.io/_posts/2021-09-27-structured-programming.md

 In addition to the immense amount of focus on flow control constructs, structured programming also focused on a few other constructs: code "blocks", subroutines, and functions.

-Lets break down these elements of structured programming and see what we can learn...
+Lets break down these elements of block-structured programming and see what we can learn...

 ## Blocks

 Blocks are a sequence of statements that act as a single arbitrarily-complex statement.
-The implication of this is that variables that are defined in a block must be cleaned up after the last statement in the block is run.
+The implication of this is that variables that are defined in a block must be cleaned up after the last statement in the block is evaluated.
 Blocks can be arbitrarily nested.
 Variables defined in a block are available to nested block definitions.